 Related: A Week In Iceland On $100 USD Budget

-Not to be mistaken for yogurt, Skyr is a dairy product that you can only find in Iceland.
+Not to be mistaken for yogurt, Skyr (pronounced skeer) is a dairy product made in Iceland.
 I loved the light and smooth texture.
 To save money, I suggest heading to the local grocery store instead of ordering Skyr at a restaurant.

-4. Visit the top of Hallgrimskirkja Church – $8 USD
+Visit The Top of Hallgrimskirkja Church – $8 USD

 You can see the Hallgrimskirkja Church from just about anywhere in Reykjavík.